19 February 2025

 And here’s a pro tip: Sometimes, less is more.
 Keep an eye out for clutter in the background that might distract from your main subject.
 Simplicity resonates.

-Editing plays a huge role in photography, but professional editing software like Adobe Photoshop can cost a fortune with its subscription model.
-Instead, why not explore free or affordable tools?- GIMP: Often called the free alternative to Photoshop, GIMP is a robust image editing software that can handle professional-grade edits.
+- GIMP: Often called the free alternative to Photoshop, GIMP is a robust image editing software that can handle professional-grade edits.

 - Darktable: A free open-source alternative to Lightroom, Darktable offers non-destructive editing with a user-friendly interface.